nathan-cox830/Cox-Data-Science-Portfolio/README.md

       <img src="basic_streamlit_app/images/spotify.png" width="50">
     </td>
     <td>
       This is my first data science project, and I analyze Spotify music data!
+I use several types of visualizations to analyze the relationships between song features and popularity.
       More information can be found at the link above.
     </td>
   </tr>